Tariq-845/belgian-bakes/README.md

     - We have recipe lists, which includes ingredients and step-by-step instructions for our users to follow along and create some of our amazing food.
 They can also share their results on our social pages.

 - __Map__
     - We have embedded a map in our contact page for users to easily find the location of our store.
-It fits better in the contact page as that's where users expect all the company's information to be.
+It fits better in the contact page as that's where users expect all the company's contact information to be.

 ### Features Left to Implement
 - __Link to Shopping List__